simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 When migrating to a new file, you'll usually want to bring along the AL or ALE accounts, but not the RX accounts (Revenue, Expense).

+Assertions will be added indicating and checking the new balances of the closed/opened accounts.

 The generated transactions will have a `clopen:` tag.
 If the main journal's base file name contains a number (eg a year number), the tag's value will be that base file name with the number incremented.